Trig Turns 10 Years Old

 September 2018 - Redbud Labs Stage wins IDEA award

-And a final thought:
+And one more thought:

 Thank you, Trig, for becoming much more than about me and my journey as an entrepreneur.
 After 10 years, I can honestly say that the possibilities we explore are infinite, and so are their rewards.